jingqi-zhuang/tag-pairs/README.md

 # Stack Overflow: Tag Co-occurrence Networks

+**What technologies are commonly used together—and how are they connected?**

 <img src="images/StackOverflow.png" style="width:40%;" />

+Tags on Stack Overflow often appear in clusters, reflecting real-world combinations of tools, languages, and frameworks used by developers.

-Applied **PySpark** for large-scale processing of Stack Overflow data to analyze tag co-occurrences.
-Constructed network graph visualizations using **NetworkX** to uncover meaningful technology groupings based on tag relationships.
+In this project, I applied PySpark for large-scale processing of Stack Overflow data to analyze tag co-occurrences.
+By constructing a network graph with NetworkX, I uncovered meaningful technology clusters—revealing how different tools and languages naturally group together in practice, and offering insights into common tech stacks and developer ecosystems.

 ## Part 1: Data Preparation